Elmer H. Young

 The anger is replaced by fear as you are taken to jail in the smelly backseat of a rattling squad car and it intensifies as you are fingerprinted, photographed and processed.

 The fear and disbelief turn to reality at the sound of the slow, hollow rumble of the jail cell door closing behind you.
 And then there is a certain numbness.

 Every case is different, but if you've been arrested, it is imperative that you get organized and take decisive action.
 The first step is to contact a good criminal defense attorney.
-A criminal lawyer will explain your legal rights and possible ways to challenge your charges, and also make sure you are aware of important deadlines which could impact your case.
-And if you don't know where to turn for a criminal lawyer, there's no need to worry.
+A criminal defense attorney will explain your legal rights and possible ways to challenge your charges, and also make sure you are aware of important deadlines which could impact your case.
+And if you don't know where to turn for a criminal defense attorney, there's no need to worry.